cbueche/ZenPacks.ShaneScott.QoS/README.md

 Installation
 ------------

 We use fixed versions of pyasn1 and PySNMP, as the get commands and options seems to change all the time.
+The problem is that an old and unsupported version of pyasn1 lies in `/opt/zenoss/lib/python/pyasn1`.
+It is better to remove it, as simply using easy_install with the new one causes problems (`ImportError: No module named compat`).

+    rm -rf /opt/zenoss/lib/python/pyasn1*
     easy_install pyasn1==0.1.9
     easy_install pysnmp==4.3.2
     cd ~/tmp